Globox1997/VillagerQuests/README.md

 ### Additions

 "refresh": is the time in ticks at which the quest is available again from the same villager when it was finished, otherwise it won't show up for the specific player anymore.\
-"time": is the time in ticks in which the quest has to get done.
+"timer": is the time in ticks in which the quest has to get done.
 Non-compliance leads to failure of the quest\
 Info: 20 ticks in minecraft are 1 second in real life.

+### Limitations

+Titles shouldn't be longer than 20 characters.\
+Descriptions shouldn't be longer than 220 characters.\
+Tasks are limited to 4 different tasks.\
+Rewards are limited to 3 different reward items.\